Detroit/Hamtramck Assembly: Dodge (1911–1980)

 There were two railroads crossing the area, and plenty of open land at the time.
 One of the railroad lines went north to the nearby Highland Park Ford Plant which had just opened earlier.
 The original intent was to continue providing parts and subassemblies, and ship them to Ford.
 It also included the first time a car manufacturer used a vehicle test track, including a portion where newly manufactured cars would drive up a ramp, to test the powertrain durability and the brakes on the way down.

-John and Horace had grown up on factory floors and machine shops, and they made sure their employees were well cared for.
-The Dodge facility had a complete medical facility, with doctors and nurses on duty at all times, an efficient plant security department, and a well-equipped firefighting department with direct contact with the local Hamtramck Fire Department.
+John and Horace had grown up on factory floors and machine shops, and they made sure their employees were taken care of.
+The Dodge facility had a complete medical facility, with doctors and nurses on duty at all times, a plant security department, and a firefighting department with direct contact with the local Hamtramck Fire Department.

 The plant included a "welfare department" that looked after workers’ social needs and, reflecting the innovative nature of the Dodge brothers, a machine shop they called "the Playpen," where employees who wanted to fix or invent things could indulge in their ideas after hours.
 The facility had an executive dining room for senior plant and corporate officials and a cafeteria for office and plant employees, complete with a fully equipped kitchen; a smaller facility in Plant 4 prepared hot food for distribution directly to the factory areas via small trolleys.
 The factory was approximately two miles south of Lynch Road Assembly, which built Plymouth products exclusively until 1962.
 When the Chrysler C platform was introduced in 1965, the factory manufactured Dodge and Plymouth products that shared the platform.

 By the 1970s, manufacturing and assembly needs began to diminish.
 A few small buildings around the facility were demolished, and others were repurposed to uses like research and record storage.
 By 1979, only 5,200 hourly employees remained at the plant, a sliver of the 36,000 employees that worked there during the peak in the 1940s.
 Dodge was struggling financially, and in an effort to cut costs it announced in spring 1979 that the plant would be closing.
 The plant subsequently closed on January 4, 1980.